arshanss504/Arshan-Observability-Demo-Final/readme.md

 # Arshan's Observability with FastAPI for Logs, Metrics and Traces.

 Welcome to my project on Observabiltiy.
-This is an one-stop monitoring solution that aims to introduce the concept of Trace IDs in context of Logs and Metrics.
+This is an all-encompassing monitoring solution that aims to introduce the concept of Trace IDs to Logs and Metrics.
-In this repository, I have manually instrumented a mock service written in FastApi with Opentelemetry to generate logs, metrics and traces which are then scrapped and configured using tools like loki and tempo and visualized on Grafana.
+In this project, a mock service written in FastApi is manually instrumented with Opentelemetry to generate Logs, Metrics and Traces which are then scrapped and configured using tools like Loki, Prometheus and Tempo and visualized on Grafana.

-This is set up locally in a Docker environment for demo purposes.
-It can be scaled further for a Kubernetes Cluster having multiple nodes, details of which you can find below.
 The project consists of a built Grafana Dashboard for visualization.

+This project is set up locally in a Docker environment for demo purposes, it can be scaled further for a Kubernetes Cluster having multiple nodes, details of which you can find below.
+Click here [Kubernetes Observability](#plan-for-setting-this-up-in-sit-server)

 # Problem Statement: